Sjors/nado-book/resources/utreexo.md

 So these bridge nodes do the translation between the current world of nodes that track the UTXO set in memory and these new Utreexo-enabled nodes that don’t have to.
 As long as one bridge node exists, it can bootstrap the network.
 However, this relies on these bridge nodes being backed by people with good intentions.
 But these nodes could change, or disappear, or run out of battery.

 Looking at the longterm picture, if people like Utreexo given the advantages — or even if they don’t like it — if the UTXO set gets too big and takes too long to sync on any normal computer, then you could basically make a soft fork that requires all proofs to be in the block.^[You’d include the hash of the proofs somewhere in the coinbase transaction.
-As we explained in chapter @sec:segwit for SegWit, the proofs themselves would go in a special place inside the block that old nodes don’t see.]
+As we explained in chapter 3 for SegWit, the proofs themselves would go in a special place inside the block that old nodes don’t see.]
 By including proofs in the blocks, they’re guaranteed to be available to all nodes.

 The tradeoff there is that bigger blocks require more bandwidth and storage, but less RAM is used.
 At the moment, bandwidth is probably a bigger constraint than RAM, so a soft fork isn’t likely to happen, but this could change in the decades ahead.